voxeet/voxeet-sdk-ios/README.md

 ## VTAudioSound Usage

-VTAudioSound helps you to play a 3DHD sound into your application.
+VTAudioSound helps you to play a TrueVoice 3D audio sound into your application.
 The sound must be encoded in **mono** to be played spatialized.

 ### Initializing